Believe, Grow, Achieve

 Mrs L Hoyle

-Chair or Governors
+Co - Chair of Governors

 I joined the governing body in October 2016 and was elected Chair in November 2016.
 Married for 36 years we have 3 daughters with 2 of them teachers.
 I retired from work in 2016 after being a teacher and then headteacher for a total of 37 years.
 My background in education and experience as a governor in a variety of roles (Parent, teacher, foundation and headteacher) has played a huge part in me wanting to give something back to the village I live in.